Cruise embarkation day – top tips for a smooth sail-away

 2. It speeds up the check-in process at the port.

-3. It lets you see the documents you need when you get to the port.
+3. It lets you see the documents you need when you reach the port.
 We recommend that you take paper copies and digital copies of your documents.
-You can keep these digital documents on your mobile phone in a drop box.
+You can keep these digital documents in a drop box on your mobile phone.

 2. How long does cruise embarkation take?

-You will be allocated a check-in time on your cruise ticket.
-Some cruise lines even let you choose your own check-in time.
+You’ll receive a designated check-in time on your cruise ticket.
+Some cruise lines allow you to choose your time slot.

 3. What time can we board a cruise ship?